elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Considerations

-- **Data Integration**:  How can we integrate data from different experiments while accounting for differences in experimental conditions? (eg. sample WT vs KO with several time points)
+- **Data Integration**:  How can we integrate data from different experiments while accounting for differences in experimental conditions? (e.g. sample WT vs KO with several time points)
 - **Data Comparison**: What approaches can be used to identify shared cell types and biological signals across datasets? (eg. sample WT vs KO comparison scATAC- and scRNA-seq)
 - **Annotation Consistency**: How should we manage metadata and annotations to ensure consistent interpretation across experiments?